shenef/Boktai-Speedrunning/src/zoktai/any.md

 ## Remains

-In the main room with golems, proceed through the ↖️ exit, then take the stairs.
+In the main room with Clay Golems, proceed through the ↖️ exit, then take the stairs.

-### Trap: Bats
+### Trap: Vampire Bats

 - If no armor is equipped, **be careful as you will die in 2 hits.**
 - Try to group them up and use ![][icon_sol] Sol.

-Equip the ![][icon_short_sword] Short Sword and use no element to kill the slimes, they have high elemental resistances.
+Equip the ![][icon_short_sword] Short Sword.
-After you level up, put all stat points into STRG.
 Unequip armor if you had it equipped for the trap.
+Put all stat points into STRG.

+Use no element to kill the Yellow Slimes, they have high elemental resistances.
 Go to the left and push the block, then backtrack and **TURN OFF SUNLIGHT** before proceeding through the ↗️ exit, or Solar Wind will kill you.

 Light the torch with ![][icon_flame] Flame and proceed.